 Please initially discuss any concerns with your child's class teacher.
-You may need to then discuss things further and can contact specific staff through admin@stpeters.ycway.uk - FAO the SENCo - Alice Jones or Headteacher - Paul Griffiths.
-There is a formal complaints policy that you can request or contact our Inclusion Governors, currently: Linda McPhee and Helen Bromley.
+You may need to then discuss things further and can contact specific staff through admin@stpeters.ycway.uk There is a formal complaints policy that you can access on our website, request or contact our Inclusion Governors, currently: Jessica Eaton.